Chia Seed Cake

 Pretty impressive for a tiny little seed!

-Why makes this the perfect lemon drizzle cake?
+Why make this the perfect lemon drizzle cake?

-A lemon drizzle cake that isn't moist and oozing with lemon flavour is always a great disappointment to me, so in order to avoid this we follow these steps:
+A lemon drizzle cake that isn't moist and oozing with lemon flavour is always a great disappointment to me, so to avoid this, we follow these steps:

 The cake itself should be lemony and soft